LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment

-\paragraph{To address the above issue, we propose a practical data selection method, named \textit{LearnAlign}, for reasoning-oriented RL paradigm in large language models via gradient alignment.
-Inspired by~\cite{pruthi2020estimating,xia2024less}, to select the high-valued reasoning data, we consider to measure the influence of each data point for training the LLM.
+To address the above issue, we propose a practical data selection method, named \textit{LearnAlign}, for the RLVR paradigm in large language models via gradient alignment.
+Inspired by~\citep{pruthi2020estimating,xia2024less}, to select the high-valued reasoning data, we consider measuring the influence of each data point for training the LLM.
 First, we estimate the influence of one data point for the training dataset by approximating the change of the training loss using a first-order Taylor expansion.
 Such influence then can be transformed to the alignment score of gradients between that data point and the training dataset, which can reflect the representativeness of data points to the dataset.
-In addition, to address the well-known response-length bias for gradient norms~\cite{liu2025understanding,xia2024less}, we introduce the learning value of data estimated by the success rate to replace it, which can represent the learnable potential without the bias~\cite{florensa2018automatic,tzannetos2023proximal}.
-Finally, we can obtain an improved gradient alignment score, and then the top-sorted data points are identified as the learnable and representative reasoning data. }
+In addition, to address the well-known response-length bias for gradient norms~\citep{liu2025understanding,xia2024less}, we introduce the learningability of data estimated by the success rate to replace it, which can represent the learnable potential without the bias~\citep{florensa2018automatic,tzannetos2023proximal}.
+Finally, we can obtain an improved gradient alignment score, and then the top-sorted data points are identified as the learnable and representative reasoning data.

-\paragraph{Experiments across three mathematical reasoning benchmarks (GSM8K~\cite{cobbe2021training}, MATH~\cite{hendrycks2021measuring}, and AMC2023~\cite{AMC2023mathematical}) reveal two key findings: (1) conventional SFT data selection methods demonstrate limited effectiveness when applied to RL paradigms; (2) \textit{LearnAlign} achieves minor performance degradation or even superior performance while requiring only a fraction of the training data (As seen in Figure~\ref{fig1}).
-Moreover, the proposed method maintains this strong performance when integrated into a staged reinforcement learning framework, demonstrating its effectiveness across different training configurations.}